Nonparametric Modern Hopfield Models: Nonparametric Modern Hopfield Family

 \end{proposition}

-Comparing with regular modern Hopfield model, PRF Hopfield model only has the linear space and time complexity, without any additional treatment such as introducing sparsity or low-rankness.
+Comparing with regular modern Hopfield model, PRF Hopfield model\footnote{Along the same line of research, \citet{hoover2024dense} also utilizes random feature approximation in a recurrent setting to facilitate compressed memory storage for associative memory models.} only has the linear space and time complexity, without any additional treatment such as introducing sparsity or low-rankness.
 The significance of this representational capability lies in its ability to facilitate a precise comparison between softmax and alternative kernels in the context of extensive tasks, surpassing the capabilities of regular modern Hopfield models and enabling a comprehensive exploration of optimal kernels.
 This model is by design connected to the Performer-type attention \cite{choromanski2021rethinking}.
 In practice, the default option for $\calP$ is standard Gaussian \cite{choromanski2021rethinking}.